-During the first years, students prefer to live on campus where they share their rooms with other students while sharing the kitchen, laundry room, and social area which costs them around 500 to 2000 CA$.
-After getting familiar with the place and people students prefer living off-campus, where they share apartments with their friends.
+During the first years, students prefer to live on campus where they share their rooms with other students while sharing the kitchen, laundry room, and social area which costs them around CAD 500 to 2000.
+After getting familiar with the place and people students prefer living off-campus, where they share flats with their friends.

 Students residing near their institutions prefer walking, whereas students who live far from the major cities have to commute via bus or metro.
-Monthly bus or metro passes may cost students around 80 to 110 CA$ per month, but you can also get a discount using your valid student identification.
+Monthly bus or metro passes may cost students around CAD 80 to 110 per month, but you can also get a discount using your valid student identification.

 Health insurance is a must in Canada for all international students, which also varies from city to city.
-All international students with a study visa are eligible to benefit from provincial health insurance which covers all emergency and essential preventive services or you can either opt for private health insurance which will cost you around 600 to 1000 CA$ which covers dental care, hospital room services, ambulance services, and prescription drugs.
+All international students with a study visa are eligible to benefit from provincial health insurance which covers all emergency and essential preventive services, or you can either opt for private health insurance which will cost you around CAD 600 to 1000 which covers dental care, hospital room services, ambulance services, and prescription drugs.

-Expenses on books and study materials are also to be kept in mind as a student can spend around 1000 to 2000 CA$ per year.
-This cost can be reduced further by studying in campus libraries, ebooks, online PDFs, and more.
-Since Canada is a cold city students spend around 900 to 1100 CA$ on essential clothing supplies.
+Expenses on books and study materials are also to be kept in mind as a student can spend around CAD 1000 to 2000 per year.
+This cost can be reduced further by studying in campus libraries, e-books, online PDFs, and more.
+Since Canada is a cold city students spend around CAD 900 to 1100 on essential clothing supplies.